lubasinkal/dev-setup/README.md

 ```

 ### Getting Help
-- Check the [CRUSH.md](CRUSH.md) for detailed commands
 - Review individual config files in `configs/`
 - Check package documentation for specific tools

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-### Development Guidelines
-- Follow the code style in [CRUSH.md](CRUSH.md)
-- Test changes on a fresh Windows installation
-- Update documentation for any new features
-- Maintain backward compatibility when possible

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments